OpenEvalProject/evals/manuscripts/elife-65884/v2/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/65884/elife-65884-fig5-v2.jpg)

 **Figure 5.:** (A) The Wilcoxon rank-sum test statistic (red vertical line) computed after assembling a list of genes encoding TFs expressed in B cells (Materials and methods), and comparing the distribution of their differential expression p-values to the p-value distribution of the rest of the genes included in the differential expression analysis.
 The blue distribution corresponds to the same statistic computed after randomly sampling gene sets of the same size as TFs, and comparing their p-value distribution to the p-values for the rest of the genes.
 The resampling was performed 10,000 times.
 (B) Same as (A), but for genes known to individually contribute to IgA deficiency (Materials and methods).
 (C) The percentage of TF genes that belong to the top 25% differentially expressed TFs in Kabuki type 1 syndrome (KS1) (orange dots), and Kabuki type 2 syndrome (KS2) (green dots), stratified according to their p-value quartile in Rubinstein-Taybi type 1 syndrome (RT1).
 (D) Same as (C), but for IgA deficiency genes compared in KS1 and RT1.
-(E) Serum IgA levels in KS1, KS2, and wild-type mice.Figure 5—source data 1.Figure 5—source data 2.Figure 5—source data 3.
+(E) Serum IgA levels in KS1, KS2, and wild-type mice.

 Turning our attention to KS2 and RT1, we observed similar results for transcription factors, with substantial contribution from a set of transcription factors dysregulated in all three MDEMs (Figure 5A, C).
 However, when assessing the IgA deficiency genes, we only observed the signal in RT1, and not in KS2 (Figure 5B,D).
 This was surprising, given the high phenotypic similarity between KS1 and KS2, and prompted us to measure serum IgA in the KS1/2 and wild-type mice (Materials and methods).
 In agreement with the collective behavior of IgA-related genes, we found no difference in IgA levels between the KS2 and wild-type, while we recapitulated our previous result of IgA deficiency in KS1 mice (Pilarowski et al., 2020; Figure 5E; p = 0.8 for KS2 vs. WT, p = 0.0008 for KS1 vs. WT, Figure 5—source data 3).